- Unix / Linux for Beginners

 The usermod command enables you to make changes to an existing account from the command line.
 It uses the same arguments as the useradd command, plus the -l argument, which allows you to change the account name.

-For example, to change the account name mcmohd to mcmohd20 and to change home directory accordingly, you would need to issue following command −
+For example, to change the account name mcmohd to mcmohd20 and to change home directory accordingly, you will need to issue the following command −

 $ usermod -d /home/mcmohd20 -m -l mcmohd mcmohd20